StratusLab/stratuslab.github.com/_posts/2012-02-10-try-reference-cloud-infrastructures.md

 ---
 layout: article
-title: StratusLab Reference Cloud Infrastructures
+title: StratusLab Reference Cloud Infrastructure
 category: try it
 ---

 StratusLab has deployed a reference infrastructure and offers access to external third parties in order to test and evaluate the cloud solutions developed by the project.
-This infrastructure builds upon the latest stable release 1.2 of the StratusLab distribution and provides two types of cloud
+This infrastructure builds upon the latest stable releases of the StratusLab distribution and provides two types of cloud
 services:

 * A cloud computing site for instantiating and managing Virtual Machines, as